-One summer, I learned this cucumber cleaning hack that saved me lots of time and effort!
-Now, instead of scratching my head, trying to remember if and where I have a soft scrub brush, I simply pop the cukes into my washing machine.
+One summer, I learned this cucumber cleaning hack that saved me both time and effort!
+Now, instead of scratching my head, trying to remember if and where I have a soft scrub brush, I simply pop pickling cukes into my washing machine.

 Let me show you how!